On High-Dimensional Change-Point Detection Based on Pairwise Distances: Introduction

 \section{Introduction}

 Change-point detection is a classical problem in statistics.
-It originated in the field of statistical quality control \citep[see][]{girshick1952bayes} and now has widespread applications in many areas including cybersecurity, finance, climate monitoring and genomics.
-In a sequence of $d$-dimensional random vectors $\Zvec_1\sim F_1,\Zvec_2\sim F_2,\ldots, \Zvec_n\sim F_n$, if $F_{\tau}$ differs from $F_{\tau+1}$ ($1\le \tau \le n-1$), the location $\tau$ is called a \textit{change-point}.
-Naturally, a sequence may have single or multiple change-points, or it may not have any change-points at all.
-Therefore, the aim of change-point analysis is two-fold, where in addition to deciding whether a sequence has any change-point, one needs to find the locations of the change-points (if any) as well.
-In single change-point analysis, we assume that the sequence can have at most one change point.
-In such cases, we test the null hypothesis $H_0$: $F_1 = F_2= \cdots= F_T$ against the alternative hypothesis $H_1$: $F_1=\cdots=F_{\tau}\neq F_{\tau+1}=\cdots = F_T$ for some unknown $\tau$, and also look for an estimate of the change-point if it exists.
-However, in multiple change-point analysis, we allow the number of change-points to be more than one.
+It originated in the field of statistical quality control \citep[see][]{girshick1952bayes} and now has widespread applications in many areas, including finance, climate monitoring and genomics \citep[see][and the references therein]{TurongReview2020}.
+In a sequence of $d$-dimensional random vectors $\Zvec_1\sim F_1,\ldots, \Zvec_n\sim F_n$, if $F_{\tau}$ differs from $F_{\tau+1}$ ($1\le \tau \le n-1$), $\tau$ is called a \text{change-point}.
+A sequence may have one or more change-points, or it may have none at all.
+So, the aim of change-point analysis is two-fold; (i) deciding whether a sequence has any change-point, and (ii) finding the change-points, if any.
+In single change-point analysis, we assume that the sequence can have at most one change-point.
+In such cases, we test the null hypothesis $H_0$: $F_1 = F_2= \cdots= F_n$ against the alternative hypothesis $H_1$: $F_1=\cdots=F_{\tau}\neq F_{\tau+1}=\cdots = F_n$ for some unknown $\tau$, and also look for an estimate of the change-point if $H_0$ is rejected.
+However, in multiple change-point analysis, we allow the number of change-points to be more than one and aim to detect all of them.